-- When did this problem begin?
+- When did your symptoms begin?

 - Does anything make your symptoms better or worse?

 - X-rays.
 X-rays can show abnormalities in the joint's bones.
-Your doctor may recommend that both joints be X-rayed (both the right and left knee, for example) to compare them.

 Treatment of osteochondritis dissecans is intended to restore the normal functioning of the affected joint and to relieve pain, as well as reduce the risk of osteoarthritis.
 No single treatment works for everybody.
 In children whose bones are still growing, the bone defect may heal with a period of rest and protection.

 - Chambers HG, et al. American Academy of Orthopaedic Surgeons clinical practice guideline on: The diagnosis and treatment of osteochondritic dissecans.
 Rosemont, Ill.: American Academy of Orthopaedic Surgeons. http://www.aaos.org/research/guidelines/OCDGuideline.asp.
-Accessed Aug.
-3, 2012.
+Accessed June 23, 2015.